rackersteve/rackspace-how-to/content/dedicated-hosting/manage-user-permissions-for-dedicated-hosting.md

 You can assign permissions in the MyRackspace Portal in the following ways:

-- **Assign by User**: Enables you to select an individual and grant them access to account-level permissions, linked cloud accounts, devices, services, and product groups.
+- **Assign by User**: Allows you to select an individual and grant them:
+  1. Permissions at the account level.
+  2. Access to cloud accounts, devices, services or Product Groups.

+  How to:

+  Click on **Assign by User** > Click on specific user > Select tab accordingly.

-- **Assign by User Group**: Enables you to select a group of users and grant them access to account-level permissions, linked cloud accounts, devices, services, and product groups.
+- **Assign by User Group**: Allows you to select a group of users and grant them:
+  1. Permissions at the account level.
+  2. Access to cloud accounts, devices, services or Product Groups.

+  How to:

+  Click on **Assign by Group** > Click on specific group > Select tab accordingly.

-- **Assign by Product**: Enables you to select a linked cloud account, device, or service and assign users and user groups to that product.
+- **Assign by Product**: Allows you to select a product, cloud account, device, or service and:
+  1. Associate to users or User Groups.
+  2. Assign users or User Groups portal access permissions.

+  How to:

+  Click on **Assign by Product** > Click on specific product, cloud account, device, or service > Select tab accordingly.

-- **Assign by Product Group**: Enables you to select a group of accounts, devices, or services and assign users and user groups to that product group.
+- **Assign by Product Group**: Allows you to select a Product Group containing cloud accounts, devices, or services:
+  1. Associate to users or User Groups.
+  2. Assign users or User Groups portal access permissions.

+  How to:

+  Click on **Assign by Product Group** > Click on specific product group > Select tab accordingly.

 ### Manage groups

 This section shows you how to manage groups.